bplaat/crates/README.md

 ### Libraries

 -   [bwebview](lib/bwebview) A cross-platform webview library for Rust with minimal dependencies
+-   [bwindow](lib/bwindow) A cross-platform window library for Rust with minimal dependencies
 -   [from_enum](lib/from_enum) A FromEnum derive macro library
 -   [js](lib/js) A WIP JavaScript interpreter
 -   [minify-html](lib/minify-html) A simple HTML minifier library